BrianDmyszewicz/arch-linux-guide/README.md

 #### Tested and up to date on the 2021/11/01 ISO

 This is a comprehensive and exhaustive Arch Linux step-by-step installation and configuration guide as well as a basic user guide.
 It is meant for everyone willing to give arch a try but not being able to grasp the multitude of options and concepts described on archwiki.
 It aims to provide sane defaults and cover system optimization and maintenance, all in a single, easy to follow file, including appropriate commands.
-It is highly recommended that you're familiar with general unix system structure and commands before following this guide.
+It is highly recommended that you're familiar with general unix system structure and commands before following this guide, you can learn about those from my other guides.
+If you know how to create a bootable USB and boot into it, you can ignore the first two sections.

 #### Conventions used in this guide are as follows: